September 7, 2020, by Kathryn Steenson

 The Reading Room is open Tuesday-Thursday, 10am to 12.30pm and 1.30pm to 4.00pm, with an hour for lunch and to allow staff to clean.

-From the 15thh September, we will be open to University of Nottingham staff and students only, and you’ll need your University card to get into campus.
+From the 6th January 2021, we will be open to University of Nottingham staff and students only.

 Click and Collect

 If all you want to do is return a book, or pick up a book you’ve reserved from the Click and Collect service, then you’re welcome to pop in at any time during our opening hours, no need to make an appointment.

 Returned books should be put in the labelled box.
 Items for collection are on the Click and Collect shelves near the door.
 These haven’t been automatically loaned to your account, so please take them to the desk and we will issue them to you contactlessly.

 It’s best to email us: firstname.lastname@example.org.
 To comply with social distancing measures, we’ve reduced the number of seats available to six.
 If you want to use archives or special collections material, then you have to reserve your place.
 Please don’t turn up without an appointment as we aren’t able to accept walk-ins.
 It will be helpful to give us as much notice in advance as possible, but at least a minimum of two working days.
 You can book for a half day or a full day.

 All visitors will have an allocated seat reserved for them, and bookings are restricted to a maximum of two people per group, to ensure that everyone who wants to come in has a fair chance.
 If you decide to cancel or change the date of your visit, please email us as we may be able to give your place to someone else.
 We are quarantining material between visitors, and we will do our best to tell you if something you’ve requested is unavailable.